Make a donation to Celebratio

 We encourage anyone who cares about the preservation of the history of mathematics to donate.
 Mathematical Sciences Publishers is a 501(3)(c) non-profit publisher and your contributions are tax deductible.
 Checks can be sent to:

 Mathematical Sciences Publishers

-Please be sure to indicate “Celebratio Mathematica” in the note field.
-If you have questions for us, we encourage you to contact us at firstname.lastname@example.org.
+Please make the check payable to “Mathematical Sciences Publishers” (or “MSP”) and indicate “Celebratio Mathematica” in the note field.
+If you have questions for us, we encourage you to contact us at email@example.com.

 We regret that we cannot accept credit card payments.

 Do you accept payment via a donor-advised fund?

 Yes, Mathematical Sciences Publishers is a 501(3)c non-profit and qualifies for gifts made directly through donor-advised funds, otherwise known as “charitable giving accounts”.
 Checks are issued from the charitable fund itself and go straight to your chosen non-profit beneficiary.
 Gifts received by MSP in this way are reserved for Celebratio.

 Do you have special projects that need support?

 Yes, we are actively seeking contributions for our Celebratio series on women mathematicians.
 With support from the Mathematical Sciences Research Institute in Berkeley, the first three volumes of this series were published in March 2019, and focused on the careers of Joan Birman, Dusa McDuff and Abel Prize-winner Karen Uhlenbeck.
 The volumes present significant new material including interviews by Allyn Jackson and commentary by such contributors as Cliff Taubes, Dan Margalit, Rebecca Winarski, Bill Menasco, Leonid Polterovich, and Felix Schlenk.

 Do you undertake projects that show the contributions to mathematics made by specific university departments?
 If so, can I contribute?